Neevia

 -u <password> Open password to input PDF file

--lin Linearize (Optimize for Fast Web View) output PDF file
+-lin Linearizes output PDF file

--certfile <file> Load cerfificate from specified file
+-certfile <file> Loads cerfificate from specified file.

--certpwd <pwd> Master password to the certificate
+-certpwd <pwd> Master password to the certificate.

--location <value> Your location information
+-location <value> Your location information.

--reason <value> Reason for signing this document
+-reason <value> Reason for signing this document.

--contactinfo <value> Your contact information
+-contactinfo <value> Your contact information.

--signpage <page> Page to place signature on
+-signpage <page> Page(s) to place signature on (use 0 to place on last page).

--invisible Applies a signature that is not displayed in the output PDF - it is only viewable in document’s signature pane;
+-invisible Signature is not displayed in the output PDF - it is only

 Example: